jaspermayone/ittool/NOTES.md

 add freindly id to loan so that 1-10 can be swapped to new devices while preserving history

 add "setup page" that only works for jasper to imput start data

+auto print tags using <https://github.com/hackclub/ysws-receipt-printer/blob/main/main.py>
+hould work with any USB printer that has an 80mm paper spool and Linux compatibility.

+loan extend function for techs